creativecommons/chooser/README.md

 ## Output Modes

-The site can be built in two different modes: `embedded` and `standalone`. `Embedded` mode removes the header and foter from the application, resulting in the following appearance:
+The site can be built in two different modes: `embedded` and `standalone`. `Embedded` mode removes the header and footer from the application, resulting in the following appearance:

 <img src="static/embedded-screenshot.png" alt="Application built in embedded mode">